purxiz/project_site_source/contents/articles/3d-printo-keyboard-build-log/index.md

   <source src="20200305_203632.mp4" type="video/mp4">
 </video>

 Overall, I'm really happy with how the board as a whole turned out.
 If you watch the [sound test][yt_sound], you'll see that the spacebar is a little scratchy.
 This is mostly due to the cheap keycaps coming with a bent spacebar.
-Other than that, the only other major problem the board has is that because the 3d printer can't print a perfectly sharp edge (round nozzle), the keycaps aren't held in place super firmly.
+Other than that, the only other major problem the board has is that because the 3d printer can't print a perfectly sharp edge (round nozzle), the switches aren't held in place super firmly.
 They'll never come out during normal use, but if you're pulling caps, it's definitely a concern.
 Since the board is hand-wired, repairs in that situation would be annoyingly difficult.
 Other than that, the board is way sturdier than I ever thought it could be.
 With the 4 stand-offs under the main key section, there is basically no flex.
 I'd compare it to an aluminum plate in terms of lack of flex, though not at all in terms of sound profile.
 Without the standoffs, I think the spacebar would flex fairly dramatically, as it has a large hole to make room for the stabilizers.

 The OLED screen might be a bit too far in the corner, it's a bit difficult to see the bottom row of text if your keyboard is forward on your desk.
 If I was going to do it again, I think I'd try to figure out a way to put the screen in the upper left corner.
 If you have any questions, feel free to hit me up on reddit, under the username purxiz, or on github, under the same.
 Thanks for reading!